 - Increase the mixer speed to medium-high (or continue mixing by hand) and mix for another 30 to 60 seconds to make a smooth, sticky dough.
 It should be soft, supple, and sticky to the touch, and offer a little resistance when pressed with a wet finger.

 - Use 1 teaspoon of the extra oil to make a 15-inch-diameter oil slick on the work surface.
 Rub some oil on a plastic bowl scraper and on your hands and use the scraper to transfer the dough to the oil slick.
-Stretch and fold the dough.
+Flatten the dough with oiled hands.
+Use a plastic scraper, or your hands, and lift one end of the dough, folding it to the center.
+Lift the opposite end and flip it over the folded end.
+Fold the two wide ends in the same manner, to make the dough into a loose ball, and flip the dough over so that the smooth side is up.
 Cover the dough with a bowl and let it rest for 2 to 5 minutes.
 Repeat the stretch and fold (rub more oil on the work surface as needed), cover the dough, and let it rest for 2 to 5 minutes.
 Then repeat the stretch and fold, cover with the bowl, and again let it rest for 2 to 5 minutes.
 Perform a fourth and final stretch and fold to make a smooth ball of dough.
 The dough will have firmed up after each stretch and fold and will now be soft, smooth, supple, and somewhat sticky but firm enough to hold together when lifted.
 Transfer the dough to a lightly oiled bowl, cover with plastic wrap, and refrigerate for 12 to 72 hours.

 - In a large bowl, stir together the tomatoes, pepper, basil, oregano, garlic, vinegar or lemon juice, and ½ teaspoon of the salt, adding the salt gradually and tasting as you go.
 Add more vinegar or lemon juice and salt, if needed.
 But be careful; the flavors of the herbs, garlic, and salt will intensify when the pizza is baked, so resist the urge to increase the amount.
 You can always add more herbs and salt on top of the pizza after it comes out of the oven.